SThomasP/sthomasp.github.io/_posts/2018-11-02-Job-Hunting-With-Trello.md

 ---
 I’m currently searching for a post graduation job, which means cover letter and job advert after cover letter and job advert.
 On that topic, if you’ve got offices in Berlin and looking for a junior software developer to start at some point in the new year, check out [the about page](/about).
 <!--more-->

-So, to make the job application process as painless as possible.
+To make the job application process as painless as possible.
 I’ve started using trello, I'm subscribed to a few email alerts, RSS feeds and other methods of finding job adverts.
 What I then do is aggregate these job listing into a trello board.
 This board is sorted into six columns:

 1. To Apply
 2. Applying